Kansas Turnpike

 The Kansas Turnpike was built from 1954 to 1956, predating the Interstate Highway System.
 While not part of the system's early plans, the turnpike was eventually incorporated into the Interstate System in late 1956 and is designated today as four different Interstate Highway routes: Interstate 35 (I-35), Interstate 335 (I-335), I-470, and I-70.
 The turnpike also carries a piece of two U.S. Highways: U.S. Highway 24 (US-24) and US-40 in Kansas City.

 Because it predates the Interstate Highway System, the road is not engineered to current Interstate Highway standards and notably lacks a regulation-width median.
 To reduce the risk of head-on collisions, the Kansas Turnpike now has a continuous, permanent Jersey barrier in the median over its entire length.
 On opening, there was no fixed speed limit on the highway; drivers were merely asked to keep to a "reasonable and proper" limit, although, shortly afterward, signs were erected in certain stretches indicating a maximum speed of 80 mph.
 From 1970 to 1974 and again since 2011, the turnpike's speed limit has been set at 75 mph; that limit during the earlier period applied only during daytime hours.

 Around 120,000 drivers use the turnpike daily.
 The road features numerous services, including a travel radio station and six service areas.
 One of these service areas is notable for the presence of a memorial to University of Notre Dame football coach Knute Rockne, who died near the current highway's route.

-The turnpike uses a ticket system of toll collection with distance-based tolls paid upon exiting the highway.
-An electronic toll collection system known as K-TAG is also available.
-The turnpike is self-sustaining; it derives its entire revenue from the tolls collected and requires no tax money for maintenance or administration.
+Since July 1, 2024, toll collection on the Kansas Turnpike has been all-electronic, with all tolls payable with a K-TAG transponder or via license plate recognition.
+The turnpike is self-sustaining; it derives its entire revenue from the tolls collected and requires no additional tax money for maintenance or administration.